dnagaraj10/dem-debates/README.md

 # Sentiment Analysis of Democratic Debates

-How did Twitter users feel about the performance of the candidates in the debates?
+How did Twitter users feel about the debates?
+*source data & auth keys not included*